chrisaguilar/pword/README.md

 # @chrisaguilar/pword

+## NOT MAINTAINED
+This project is no longer maintained because I'm just one person and I was spending way too much time trying to debug this.
+Sometimes it worked, other times it didn't, and it's frustrating, but I've chosen to move on.
+Feel free to look around, though.

 ### Why?

 Because I wanted to.
 I thought it would be fun to make, so I made it, and it